 Some of the reports suggest that the next generation Xbox 720 might feature 1.6GHz dual-core AMD processors, custom 800MHz graphics processor, and 8GB of GDDR3 RAM.
 A further possible feature would be the compatibility of Xbox 720 to play Xbox 360 disks using an x86 chip built inside the new gaming console.

-All our rumors and speculations regarding Xbox 720 will come round the corner as we keep our eyes open for the E3 event that’s slated to be on June 11, 2013.
+All our rumors and speculations regarding Xbox 720 price will come round the corner as we keep our eyes open for the E3 event that’s slated to be on June 11, 2013.